iAM-AMR/iAM.AMR.DOC/source/analytica/analytica.rst

 As node identifiers are automatically created, they may be nonsensical or unnecessarily complex.
 Using our former example, if we had several nodes titled “Jim’s Favourite Cookies” (perhaps within a model of several bakeries), we could easily end up with a series of identifiers “Jim_s_Favourite_Coo1, Jim_s_Favourite_Coo2, Jim_s_Favourite_Coo3” and no idea as to which bakeries these refer.

 Therefore, it is best practice to manually edit the identifier after it is generated, using a uniform and consistent naming scheme (e.g. “Jim_Fav_BakeryA”, “Jim_Fav_BakeryB”).
-The schema developed for the IAM.AMR project is described in the :ref:`conventions <reference/conventions:Factor Identifier>`.
+The schema developed for the iAM.AMR project is described in the :ref:`conventions <reference/conventions:Factor Identifier>`.

 .. tip:: If you are updating the titles of nodes, you can disable the automatic prompt to regenerate the identifier based on the new title in the preferences menu –- this can speed up the process of updating the model where the identifier has already been set correctly.